blbadger/blbadger.github.io/puzzle-projects.md

 				if c not in ls3:
 ```

-If 'c' is a unique element, it is a possible move!
-If so, we add it to the puzzle by assigment, increment our variable 'count', and increment the index of the list of coordinates to be solved ('i') and break out of the while loop.
-If any of these tests fail, 'c' cannot be a valid move for the position ```python ls[i]```, so we increment c and continue the loop to test the next larger digit.
+If `c` is a unique element, it is a possible move!
+If so, we add it to the puzzle by assigment, increment our variable 'count', and increment the index of the list of coordinates to be solved (`i`) and break out of the while loop.
+If any of these tests fail, `c` cannot be a valid move for the position `ls[i]`, so we increment c and continue the loop to test the next larger digit.

 ```python
                             		puzzle[a][b] = c